adlnet-archive/Table-XBlock/README.md

+**This project is no longer being maintained.
+Please refer all questions to ADL: https://adlnet.gov/contact/**

 Table XBlock
 ============
 Table XBlock is powerful tool used to (you guessed it) create user-editable tables in an [edX course](https://www.edx.org/).
 It supports a high degree of configurability, user interactivity and user tracking with [xAPI](http://www.adlnet.gov/tla/experience-api/faq/).
 If you're unfamiliar with edX, its open source platform, or XBlocks, then [this may be a good place to start](http://code.edx.org/).